KonstantinTomashevich/Emergence/README.md

 - **SyntaxSugar**: contains syntax sugar for other libraries and service implementations.
 It's sort of always under development, because need for the new syntax sugar helpers could arise during development of other modules.

+- **VisualGraph**: data structure for runtime state representation in a form of graph.
+Helps to visualize complex
+  structures that are created during execution.
+For example, task dependency graphs or data processing pipelines.

 ## Planed modules

 ### Services

-- **GraphExporter**: allows creating graphs from runtime data and exporting them to well known format, for example DOT.
-  This service helps to visualize complex structures, that are created during game execution.
-For example, task dependency graphs or data processing pipelines.
 - **TaskOrganizer**: organizes tasks, that can use resources from shared resources list and can depend on each other, into acyclic directed graph, if it's possible.
 - **TaskExecutor**: executes tasks, organized into acyclic directed graph.
 Both sequential and parallel implementations